hbldh/bleak/docs/troubleshooting.rst

 If you need a way to pass more parameters to the notify callback, please use ``functools.partial`` to pass in more arguments.

+Issue #759 might fix this in the future.

 Python::